 A Graphics Card under $50 may not do much but it is still better than not having any GPU, right?
 I assume you are just getting started with your Gaming journey and are limited on a budget, so, here’s the Best Graphics Card under 50 Dollars for you (along with other GPUs in the same range).

-Now, if I were you, I would increase the budget to a $100 and get a wayyy better GPU that can pack 4x power but if you are strictly limited to $50 budget only then also it’s fine because we have tried our best to get you the Best GPUs that can run some games (not all) at medium settings and provide you some lag-free gameplay.
-So, let’s get started!
+Now, if I were you, I would increase the budget to a $100 and get a wayyy better GPU under budget that can pack 4x power but if you are strictly limited to a $50 budget only then also it’s fine because we have tried our best to get you the Best GPUs that can run some games (not all) at medium settings and provide you some lag-free gameplay.

 Best Graphics Card under 50 Dollars – Contestant #1

 Gigabyte GT420 2GB Review

 Currently one of the most useful graphics card under the budget of $50, it can provide you with some solid gaming experience that you were wishing for without dropping off too much cash from your pocket.
 The GT 420 is surely affordable yet has a core clock capacity of about 700 MHz.

 It is powered by the NVIDIA GeForce GT 420 GPU, so you can depend on this to play a lot of heavy-duty games.
 It does comprise of 2048MB DDR3 memory and 128-bit memory, which are both incorporated for better performance.

 It can even run Adobe Premiere Pro without upgrading the PSU.
 You need to know one thing; this graphics card is best utilized for low to medium-level graphics level games.

 Regardless, this is a big improvement over the inbuilt 4600 GPUs.
 You can play surely better games and furthermore run office programs proficiently.